Understanding the Impact of Outer Space on International Security

 This course offers a comprehensive analysis of the role of space security in a myriad of fields including:

 The course will also develop your understanding of how current and emerging space operations will impact future conflicts and ethical questions.

 WHO SHOULD ATTEND

 This course is designed for officials from governments and international organisations, as well as members of the military who are in charge of strategy, security and defence policy planning and intelligence.
 Journalists, engineers and people working in research and development as well

 as in the defence industry may also be interested in this module.
 The course is relevant to anyone with a professional interest in understanding international security challenges of the future.

 CHF 1'000.
-Apply two months before the course start date to qualify for a 15% discount.
+Apply before 21 February to qualify for a 15% discount.
 Alumni qualify for a 20% discount.
 Certain circumstances are eligible for scholarships.

 Contact our staff for advice.

 Find the course that is right for you